The only thing we have to fear is fear itself.

 After his death, his widow, Eleanor, continued to be a forceful presence in politics, serving as a delegate to the conference which established the United Nations and championing civil rights and liberalism.
 Many members of his administration played leading roles in the administrations of Presidents Truman, Kennedy, and Johnson, each of whom embraced Roosevelt’s political legacy.

 Roosevelt was the first and only president to serve more than two terms.
-Up until that time, two terms had been the tradition, established by George Washington when he refused to run for a third term in the 1796 presidential election.
+Until then, two terms had been the tradition established by George Washington when he refused to run for a third term in the 1796 presidential election.
 Every other president after him, up until Roosevelt, had followed Washington’s lead until Roosevelt.
-Afterward, Congress passed the Twenty-Second Amendment, which limits an elected president to two terms in office, in 1947.
-It was ratified by the states in 1951.
+Afterward, Congress passed the Twenty-Second Amendment, which limits an elected president to two terms in office in 1947.
+The states ratified it in 1951.

-Though Eleanor offered Franklin a divorce and Franklin considered accepting, his mother, Sara, strongly objected because it would end his political career and threatened to cut him off from the family fortune.
+Though Eleanor offered Franklin a divorce, and Franklin considered accepting, his mother, Sara, strongly objected because it would end his political career and threatened to cut him off from the family fortune.
 Further, Lucy would not agree to marry a divorced man with five children.
-Afterward, Franklin promised to never see Lucy again and the couple remained married but became more of a political partnership.
+Afterward, Franklin promised never to see Lucy again, and the couple remained married but became more of a political partnership.
 In fact, Eleanor established a separate home in Hyde Park at Val-Kill, and increasingly devoted herself to various social and political causes independently of her husband.
 The couple never “officially” lived together again.
-When Roosevelt was president he was often not even aware when she visited the White House.
+When Roosevelt was president, he was often unaware when she visited the White House.
 Roosevelt, in turn, did not visit Eleanor’s New York City apartment until late 1944.
 The emotional break in their marriage was so severe that when Roosevelt was in failing health in 1942 and asked Eleanor to come back home and live with him again, she refused.

 After the affair was discovered, Lucy Mercer married wealthy socialite Winthrop Rutherfurd, a widower then in his fifties, in 1920.
-However, despite Franklin’s promise to Eleanor and her marriage to another man, the two remained in secret contact for the next several decades.
-In fact, Lucy Mercer Rutherfurd was at Roosevelt’s retreat home in Warm Springs, Georgia when he died.
-But, she was quickly whisked away to avoid negative publicity and implications of infidelity.
+However, the two remained in secret contact for the next several decades despite Franklin’s promise to Eleanor and her marriage to another man.
+When he died, Lucy Mercer Rutherfurd was at Roosevelt’s retreat home in Warm Springs, Georgia.
+But, she was quickly whisked away to avoid negative publicity and the implications of infidelity.

 The Springwood family estate in Hyde Park, New York, where Roosevelt was born and was buried, was given to the United States.
-Today, it is a National Historic Site, which remains largely unchanged since his death.
-The house is still full of his personality including his boyhood collection of stuffed birds.
+Today, it is a National Historic Site, which has remained largely unchanged since his death.
+The house is still full of his personality, including his boyhood collection of stuffed birds.